cs-ed/impacts-atorresteach/README.md

 ### Learning Activities

 Unit 1 Activity for Algorithms (AAP) (P2) CR3

 Materials needed:
 - Chromebook
 - Google Docs
+- Paper and Pencil

 Lesson: Students are given a task to create a set of instructions to give to a “guide” to help a “visually impaired” person get from “home” to “work” to “lunch” and then back “home.”
+ -Students will be allocated 15 minutes to write their initial directions.
+ -Students will be assignend random numbers and paired using a random number generator

 Directions:
 - In groups of 2 or 3, students write detailed instructions to direct a “blind” person from one location to another and then another in Google Docs.
+Students must write
-- They test their instructions within the group and then print out and share the instructions with another group.
-T
+- They test their instructions within the group and then print out and share the instructions with another group where they will use the instructions to create a map.
 - The designated guide will read instructions EXACTLY as they are written and the designated blind person will do EXACTLY what the instructions say to do.
 - The recorder will take notes about any issues observed from this activity.
 - Groups will discuss the experience with the entire class.
 F